bgrimstad/splinter/docs/bspline.md

 The following Python example shows how to build a quadratic B-spline:
 ```
-b = splinter.BSplineBuilder(data)\
-    .degree(splinter.BSplineBuilder.Degree.QUADRATIC)\
-    .build()
+bspline = splinter.BSplineBuilder(data, degree=2).build()
 ```
-In this example the B-spline is built from a dataset called `data`, usually assumed to contain data points on a regular grid.
+In this example the B-spline `bspline` is built from a dataset called `data`, usually assumed to contain data points on a regular grid.
 Note that SPLINTER do accept datasets of points not lying on a regular grid, but the behavior is then experimental and currently not advised.

 ![Comparison of a linear, quadratic and cubic B-spline](../assets/bspline_degrees.png)